Sharan1617/Sharan1617/README.md

 - 👋 Hi, I’m @Sharan1617
-- 👀 I’m interested in Coding and helping and learning from others
+- 👀 I’m interested in Coding and helping businesses
-- 🌱 I’m currently learning Javascript, ReactJs
+- 🌱 I’m currently learning Javascript, ReactJs and Python Libraries for Data analysis
 - 📫 You can reach me on my LinkedIn -  www.linkedin.com/in/sharanveer-singh-mehta